thunderbird/appointment/README.md

 # Thunderbird Appointment

-**Note: Thunderbird Appointment is a prototype still in active development, and is not production ready.**
+**Note: Thunderbird Appointment is in an alpha state, so be prepared to encounter bugs**

 Invite others to grab times on your calendar.
 Choose a date.
 Make appointments as easy as it gets.